I am often asked what materials I use when out sketching, or drawing at home, type of pen, type of colours, and so forth. This is the answers page.

 I tend to draw in pen first, sometimes with a few H2 pencil lines for perspective or compositional purposes, and then add the colours.

-After the first Urban Sketching Symposium in 2010 I cracked and started using a waterbrush.
+After the first Urban Sketching Symposium in 2010 in Portland I cracked and started using a waterbrush.
 I got a few Koi waterbrushes, inexpensive and available in most places.
-I was told that once I started using one, I wouldn’t stop… I think it’s been about three or four years since I last used one, so obviously it hasn’t really been true, but I can see their worth.
+I was told that once I started using one, I wouldn’t stop… but nah, I totally stopped.
+Those Koi ones just weren’t good enough.
 The 10-10-10 in the sketch of the waterbrush above is the date, not the judges’ score.
 And then at the 2018 Porto Symposium we were given a Winsor and Newton waterbrush as a freebie and I must say it’s so much better.
 I tend to use it a lot when I am somewhere I really can’t hold a little water jar, and it’s been fine.

 For years I primarily used the larger-format (8″x5″) Watercolour Moleskine.
 I have filled loads of them already.
 They suit the size of sketch I like to do, and the paper takes the watercolour really well (unlike the regular moleskines, which hate watercolour).
 The only thing is the widescreen size makes it a little awkward to hold.
 However since the paper quality changed slightly in the newer ‘Art Plus versions, I I tend to use the smoother paper of the Stillman and Birn ‘Alpha’ sketchbook, 9″x6″ landscape format.
 They fold flat, and are slightly bigger with slightly thinner pages, but take a wash pretty well and are good on the pens.
 I alternate using those with the Seawhite of Brighton sketchbook, landcape 8×5″, which I buy very cheaply when I’m in London (about five quid at Cass Arts).
 These don’t feel as quality as the Alpha but I’ve done some of my favourite sketches in these and they are a very handy size, so I’ve grown to love them.
 Neither of them have the handy pocket in the back like the Moleskine though, which is invaluable.
 Occasionally I draw in my Moleskine Diary, and I enjoy drawing in the small Moleskine Cahiers, which have very thin paper but are a dream when using a Copic multiliner or the Uni-ball Signo.
 I also like the WH Smith sketchbooks (only in the UK), the suede-bound ones are very nice with their wrap-around cord, and the spiral-bound cartridge paper ones are nice too, and have sturdy backs.